seriousme/fastify-openapi-glue/README.md

 The OpenAPI specification supports [extending an API spec](https://spec.openapis.org/oas/latest.html#specification-extensions) to describe extra functionality that isn't covered by the official specification.
 Extensions start with `x-` (e.g., `x-myapp-logo`) and can contain a primitive, an array, an object, or `null`.

 The following extensions are provided by the plugin:
-- `x-fastify-config` (object): any properties will be added to the `routeOptions.config` / `context.config` property of the Fastify route.
+- `x-fastify-config` (object): any properties will be added to the `routeOptions.config` property of the Fastify route.

   For example, if you wanted to use the fastify-raw-body plugin to compute a checksum of the request body, you could add the following extension to your OpenAPI spec to signal the plugin to specially handle this route: